teambit/docs/docs/community/open-source.md

 - [Bit React](https://bit.dev/teambit/react) - The ingredients and features of Bit’s development environment for React projects, including React native!

-- [Defender](https://bit.dev/teambit/defender) - Components that test, lin, and validate the code of other components using extensions like Jest and ESLint.
+- [Defender](https://bit.dev/teambit/defender) - Components that test, lint, and validate the code of other components using extensions like Jest and ESLint.

 - [PKG](https://bit.dev/teambit/pkg) - Generates, packs and publishes component packages.